xonixx/blog/goawk_cover.md

 }
 print "after"
 ```
 You can have it all green, but still something not covered.
-That is we may additionally want to check the case when (explicitly absent) else branch is covered.
+The thing is, the (explicitly absent) else branch is not covered.
 In other words we want to make sure both variants (`true`/`false`) for `condition` are covered.

 It would be really nice to improve this for GoAWK coverage and maybe even for Golang itself.